-During the 2020/2021 and 2021/2022 seasons, Josefine Mindus is a member of Komische Oper Berlin‘s opera studio.
-In October 2020, she made her company debut singing Papagena in Mozart’s Die Zauberflöte under the baton of Ainārs Rubiķis.
-Her repertoire includes Une Femme de Palais in Enescu’s Œdipe, Amore in Gluck’s Orfeo ed Euridice, Zerlina in Mozart’s Don Giovanni, Susanna in a Covid-version of Mozart’s Le nozze di Figaro.
+Josefine Mindus is a member of Komische Oper Berlin‘s opera studio from 2020 to 2022.
+In October 2020, she made her company debut, singing Papagena in Mozart’s Die Zauberflöte under the baton of Ainārs Rubiķis.
+Her repertoire includes Une Femme de Palais in Enescu’s Œdipe, Amore in Gluck’s Orfeo ed Euridice, Zerlina in Mozart’s Don Giovanni and Susanna in a Covid-version of Mozart’s Le nozze di Figaro.

-Josefine Mindus has been recognised as a composer in her homeland Sweden.
-In 2013, one of her works accompanied the entry of the Swedish King and Queen at the opening ceremony of the parliament in Stockholm.
-In 2015, Josefine Mindus represented Sweden at the “Ung Nordisk Musik”-Festival in Helsinki.
-In 2017, her children opera När Värdshuset Lyckosten fick Annorlunda besök was premiered at Vadstena Gamla Teater with nine following performances.
+Josefine Mindus has received recognition as a composer in her homeland Sweden.
+In 2013, one of her works accompanied the entry of the Swedish King and Queen at the opening ceremony of the Parliament in Stockholm and in 2015 she represented Sweden at the “Ung Nordisk Musik” festival in Helsinki.
+In 2017, her children’s opera När Värdshuset Lyckosten fick Annorlunda besök was premiered at Vadstena Gamla Teater where it ran for ten performances.

 Second Prize (Bachelor): Hochschule für Theater und Medien Hannover Competition 2021

 This biography is for information only and should not be reproduced. © Artistainternational, August 2021.